Xenon: Oxides and oxohalides

-XeOF_{4} reacts with CsF to form the XeOF_{5}^{−} anion, while XeOF_{3} reacts with the alkali metal fluorides KF, RbF and CsF to form the XeOF_{4}^{−} anion.
+XeOF4 reacts with CsF to form the XeOF_{5}− anion, while XeOF3 reacts with the alkali metal fluorides KF, RbF and CsF to form the XeOF_{4}− anion.

 Other compounds

 Xenon can be directly bonded to a less electronegative element than fluorine or oxygen, particularly carbon.
 Electron-withdrawing groups, such as groups with fluorine substitution, are necessary to stabilize these compounds.
 Numerous such compounds have been characterized, including: